PrinceBadru/FIRST-MOBILE-PORTFOLIO-/README.md

 # First Mobile Portfolio

 # Description of the project.
- - This project is my first project that is built using the mobile first approach and is flexible to display webpage content on both mobile devices and desktop devices.
+ - This project is my first project that is built using the mobile first approach and is flexible to display webpage content on both mobile devices and desktop devices.It was built with html ,css and javascript, I also added in some linters .

 ## Built With